The Importance of Listening as a Leader

 “When you are listening to somebody, completely, attentively, then you are listening not only to the words, but also to the feeling of what is being conveyed, to the whole of it, not part of it.” -Jiddu Krishnamurti

 We live in a world full of distractions.
 With the constant influx of media and technology, many of us have lost our ability to actively listen and often find comfort in the screen of our phone.
 However, if we can retrain ourselves to focus on the present moment and truly listen to our people, many issues in the workplace can be avoided and you can get to know your people and better understand their needs in order to make them happier.

-Listen to Bob Carilli, COO and co-founder of Behavioral Essentials, talk about the importance of listening for leaders and other attributes he believes are important to effectively develop and lead your people.
+Listen to Bob Carilli, CTO and Partner at Behavioral Essentials, talk about the importance of listening for leaders and other attributes he believes are important to effectively develop and lead your people.

 So How Can I be a Better Listener?